lesterpjy/re-FACT/README.md

 #### Local development workflow

-`src`, `scripts`, and `configs` directories are mounted in real-time from your local machine, changes to your code appear immediately inside the containear.
+Since `src`, `scripts`, and `configs` directories are mounted in real-time from your local machine, changes to your code appear immediately inside the containear.

   1. Modify code or script.
   2. Ensure Docker Desktop is set to Linux container mode on Windows (or simply use Docker on macOS).
-  3. Pull the latest image from Docker Hub: `docker pull lesterpjy10/refact-base-image:latest`
+  3. Pull the latest image from Docker Hub: `docker pull lesterpjy10/refact-multiarch:latest`
   4. Set test/run alias (Remove `--gpus all` for local without gpu)
      ```
      alias dtest="docker run --rm -it \